WebTracker.one

 ModSecurity

 ModSecurity is a web application firewall.
 I'll say up front that caution must be exercised with ModSecurity.
 Many of the OWASP rules interfere with scripts and break websites.
 Unless you use it sparingly and judiciously, you're better off without it.
-(The Fail2Ban hacker script I presented earlier can block a lot of bad actors without interfering with your website.)
+(Note: Instead of ModSecurity, the Fail2Ban hacker script I presented earlier can block a lot of bad actors without interfering with your website.
+See the weblog post on using Fail2Ban.)

 Here is how to go about implementing ModSecurity for a Linux site running Apache.